stuartjamesmcnicholas/VulkanCCP4/README.md

 The only real changes are to permit rendering of different primitive types and the merging of glTF rendering and headless rendering.

 The aim is to continue merging aspects of different tutorial/examples to make fully featured program.
+And also to load more typical crystallographic data types: PDB, mmCIF, mtz, map, etc.

 ## Table of Contents
 + [Official Khronos Vulkan Samples](#official-khronos-vulkan-samples)